 This module presents students with a diverse range of information about careers and employability that will help them to begin to consider and plan future study and career developments.
 Students will complete the SEA bronze award and will participate in interactive taught sessions which will explore topics including the skills, knowledge and values that employers expect, and practical ways of developing competencies in these areas.
 This module also provides students with the opportunity to complete an observational work placement with NHS Wales Informatics Service (NWIS).
 There may be opportunities for students to speak Welsh in their observational work placements.

-This module introduces students to some of the basic concepts and theories of computer science within a population health context.
-It builds upon and develops the students' elementary knowledge of discrete mathematics and descriptive statistics, and illustrates the growing role of ICT in Health Systems, and Health and Social Care service provision.
+This module introduces students to some of the basic concepts and theories of information technology within a population health context.
+It builds upon and develops the students' knowledge of descriptive statistics, and illustrates the growing role of ICT in Health Systems, and Health and Social Care service provision.
 Topics will adopt both technological and sociological perspectives.
 This module will serve as a foundation for two further modules (PM238 Biostatistics, and PM-348 Data to Decisions).

 Communities now play a key role in improving and sustaining good health and the delivery of care.
 This has led to the development of a new field within medical education and practice called Community Medicine.
 Community Medicine is often considered synonymous with Preventative and Social Medicine (PSM), Public Health, and Community Health because of a shared concern with the prevention of disease and promotion of health and wellbeing.
 This module introduces students to the wide range of approaches encompassed within Community Medicine.
 These include preventative, promotive, curative and rehabilitative approaches aimed at improving population health through community-based health and care.